-Policy Targets Monitoring details Purbeck's infrastructure Secure necessary contributions in relation to: affordable housing; heathland mitigation; nitrogen mitigation; local transport; health; open space; and education. , transport options.
-Progress on transport projects reported annually in the CIL and Section 106 monitoring report.
-Broadband delivery reported through the Dorset Superfast Broadband Project. · · 1 Progress on the green infrastructure strategy to be reported in the authority monitoring report.
-1 Progress reported annually in the CIL and Section 106 monitoring report.
+Policy Targets Monitoring details Policy I1: Developer Secure necessary Progress reported annually in the CIL contributions to deliver contributions in relation to: and Section 106 monitoring report.
+Purbeck's infrastructure affordable housing; heathland mitigation; nitrogen mitigation; local transport; health; open space; and education.
+Policy I2: Improving Improve access to Progress on transport projects accessibility and transport broadband and sustainable reported annually in the CIL and transport options.
+Section 106 monitoring report.

-Use of Policy I4 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy I5: Morden Park Provide a strategic SANG to Progress reported annually in the CIL 1 assist in mitigating smaller housing development in the and Section 106 monitoring report. , , , District.
+Broadband delivery reported through the Dorset Superfast Broadband Project. hedgerows Protect and strengthen existing green infrastructure network.
+Progress on the green infrastructure strategy to be reported in the authority monitoring report.
+Protect and improve recreation, sport and open space facilities.
+Progress reported annually in the CIL and Section 106 monitoring report.
+Use of Policy I4 in refusing planning applications to be monitored and trends reported in the authority monitoring report. holiday park Provide a strategic SANG to assist in mitigating smaller housing development in the District.
+Progress reported annually in the CIL and Section 106 monitoring report.
 SANG monitoring will be reported in the authority monitoring report.
-Policy I6: Wareham Relocate existing facilities Progress on the Wareham hub to be 1 ı reported in the authority monitoring 1 • care hub. report.
-Policy I7: Community Protect and improve Progress reported annually in the CIL community facilities and services. and Section 106 monitoring report.
+Relocate existing facilities and provide health and social care hub.
+Progress on the Wareham hub to be reported in the authority monitoring report.
+Protect and improve community facilities and services.
+Progress reported annually in the CIL and Section 106 monitoring report.
 Use of Policy I7 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy IM1: Tools for Summary of approach to n/a monitoring Tira Local Plan implementation strategy. implementation strategy.
+Policy IM1: Tools for delivery - the Purbeck Local Plan implementation strategy.
+Summary of approach to monitoring n/a